-RA3.9.4.1.1 System Airflow Rate Measurement Using Pressure Matching and Fan Flowmeter
+RA3.9.4.1.1 WHF Airflow Rate Measurement Using Pressure Matching and Fan Flowmeter

 - 1) Set up a blower door (BD) as you would for an air infiltration test using positive house pressure.
-Cap off the fan. - 2) Open the window or windows that are typically opened during WHF operation. - 3) Turn on the WHF. - 4) Record the house depressurization with reference to (WRT) outside at "WHF normal operating conditions". - 5) Remove the BD fan cover. - 6) Close all the windows. - 7) Increase the BD fan speed to match the house depressurization recorded under "WHF normal operating conditions". - 8) Record the BD air flow which is also the WHF air flow.
+Cap off the fan. - 2) Open the window(s) that are typically opened during WHF operation. - 3) Turn on theall WHFs used to meet the required WHF airflow rate (WHF normal operating condition). - 4) Record the house depressurization with reference to (WRT) outside at the WHF normal operating conditions. - 5) Remove the BD fan cover. - 6) Close all the windows. - 7) Increase the BD fan speed to match the house depressurization recorded under "WHF normal operating conditions". - 8) Record the BD air flow which is also the WHF air flow.

-RA3.9.4.1.2 System Airflow Rate Measurement Using Powered Flow Capture Hood

-The system airflow measurement shall be performed using the following procedures; Turn on the WHF fan at the cooling speed and measure the airflow at the grille with a calibrated powered flow hood to determine the total airflow.
+The system airflow measurement shall be performed using the following procedures.;

+- 1) Turn on all WHFs used to meet the required WHF airflow rate (WHF normal operating condition). - 2) Measure the airflow rate(s) at the grille(s) with a calibrated powered flow hood to determine the total WHF airflow for the dwelling unit.

+No part of the WHF intake shall be blocked or masked off to accommodate an undersized hood.

 Operation of the powered flow hood shall conform to the specifications in the manufacturer's product documentation.

-RA3.9.4.1.3 System Airflow Rate Measurement Using Traditional Flow Capture Hood
+RA3.9.4.1.3 WHF Airflow Rate Measurement Using Traditional Flow Capture Hood